sagemathinc/cocalc/src/smc-webapp/test/by-hand-checklist.md

 - click "Help" and check that all links under "Support" work and also open in another new tab
 - Verify that Current usage section looks reasonable
 - Check all the links under About (work and open in new tab)
-- Check everything under "Getting started with SageMathCloud"
+- Check everything under "Getting started with CoCalc"

 ## Logged in